Leatherhead: Leatherhead in the world wars

 From the outbreak of war, the defence of Leatherhead was coordinated by the XII Corps of Eastern Command, reinforced from July 1940 by VII Corps GHQ Mobile Reserve.
 The 3rd Infantry Brigade of the 1st Canadian Division was posted to Dorking and Leatherhead, and was responsible for completing the construction of Young Street between Givons Grove and Fetcham.
 The local unit of the Home Guard, Company F of the 6th Battalion of South Eastern Command, was formed with 200 recruits in May 1940.
 The training centres for the company included the Drill Hall on Kingston Road and an anti-tank obstacle was installed at the east end of the High Street, close to the Leatherhead Institute.
 The Home Guard company was disbanded four years later, once the threat of invasion had passed.

 Leatherhead experienced two main periods of bombing during the war.
 The first wave of attacks took place from late 1940 until early 1941.
 During the first raid, early in the morning on 27 August 1940, 20 high-explosive bombs were dropped along the border with Ashtead.
 The clubhouse of the golf club suffered a direct hit, but the civilians taking cover in the shelter beneath it were fully protected and survived without injury.
 In October of the same year, the oil storage tanks next to the waterworks were set alight by an incendiary bomb.
 The resulting fires could not be extinguished until more than 24 hours later.
 In March 1941, St Andrew's Catholic School was almost completely destroyed by a bomb.
 During the second period of bombing, in the summer of 1944, 16 V-1 flying bombs landed in the Leatherhead area, including one at Thorncroft Manor.
+In all 44 civilian lives were lost during the war through enemy action in Leatherhead Urban District.

-National and Local Government
+National and local government

 UK Parliament

-Leatherhead is in the Mole Valley parliamentary constituency, which has been represented in the House of Commons since 1997 by the Conservative, Sir Paul Beresford.
-Kenneth Baker served as the local MP from 1983 to 1997 and was elevated to the House of Lords as Baron Baker of Dorking in 1997.
+Leatherhead is in the Epsom and Ewell parliamentary constituency.

-County Council
+County council

 Councillors are elected to Surrey County Council every four years.
 The town is part of the 'Leatherhead and Fetcham East' ward.

-District Council
+District council

 Five councillors represent the town on Mole Valley District Council (the headquarters of which are in Dorking):

 Leatherhead is represented by a swan on the crest of the Mole Valley District Council coat of arms.